 Essay on Biological weathering may be a quite common form of weathering that we see around us.
-There are several little animals that bore hole within the rock and live within it.
-Over the time, they burrow and widen cracks and find yourself breaking rocks apart.
-Then there is bacterium, alga and lichens turn out chemicals that facilitate break down the rock on that they survive, in order that they will get the nutrients they have.
+There are several little animals that borehole within the rock and live within it.
+Over time, they burrow and widen cracks and find yourself breaking rocks apart.
+Then there is a bacterium, alga and lichens turn out chemicals that facilitate break down the rock on that they survive, in order that they will get the nutrients they have.

 Process & Various types of Biological Weathering: